 issues and problems, role-modeling non-punitive approaches to

-* Assists the System Director of Patient Safety and
+- Assists the System Director of Patient Safety and Accreditation

-Accreditation in the execution of the Support for Second Victims
+in the execution of the Support for Second Victims program and

 organizational patient safety priorities, aggregates and